megacamelus/camel-upstream-info/camel-documentation/camel-schematron.md

     from("direct:start").to("schematron://sch/schematron.sch").to("mock:result")

 The following example shows how to invoke the schematron processor in XML DSL.
-The schematrion rules file is sourced from the file system:
+The schematron rules file is sourced from the file system:

     <route>
        <from uri="direct:start" />